 - Learners have an opportunity to get to know the instructor.

-- Course contains resources or activities intended to build a sense of class community, support open communication, and establish trust (at least one of the following – Icebreaker, Bulletin Board, Meet Your Classmates, Ask a Question discussion forums).
+- Course provides activities intended to build a sense of class community, support open communication, promote regular and substantive interaction, and establish trust (e.g., icebreaking activities, Course Bulletin Board, planned Office Hours, and dedicated discussion forums).

 - Course offers opportunities for learner to learner interaction and constructive collaboration.

-- Learners are encouraged to share resources and inject knowledge from diverse sources of information in their course interactions.
+- Course provides learners with opportunities in course interactions to share resources and inject knowledge from diverse sources of information with guidance and/or standards from the instructor.

 VI.
 Assessment and Feedback

-- Course grading policies, including consequences of late submissions, are clearly stated in the course information area or syllabus.
+- Course grading policies, including consequences of late submissions, are clearly stated in the course information or syllabus materials.

-- Course includes frequent and appropriate methods to assess learners’ mastery of content.
-Course includes a minimum of three distinct forms of assessment.
+- Course includes frequent, appropriate, and authentic methods to assess the learners’ mastery of content.

 - Criteria for the assessment of a graded assignment are clearly articulated (rubrics, exemplary work).

-- Learners have opportunities to review their performance and assess their own learning throughout the course (pre-tests, automated self-tests, reflective assignments, etc.).
+- Course provides opportunities for learners to review their performance and assess their own learning throughout the course (via pre-tests, self-tests with feedback, reflective assignments, peer assessment, etc.).